thaifjord_buy1

 noyodd.jpg

 Odd (37) marries Noy (36) – a woman he hardly knows.
-They have a traditional wedding in Thailand the summer of 2006.
-As the tradition says, Odd pays Noy’s mother 2000 Euros in dowry to Noy’s family.
-He is just doing what he is told and feels like a tourist in his own wedding.
+They have a traditional wedding in Thailand in the summer 2006.
+According to tradition, Odd pays Noy’s mother 2000 Euros in dowry.
+He does what he is told and feels like a tourist in his own wedding.

-Three months after, Noy arrives in Tresfjord ready to start a new life.
-Noy barely speaks English and no Norwegian and has never been outside Thailand before.
+Three months later, Noy arrives in Tresfjord ready to start a new life.
+Noy barely speaks English, speaks no Norwegian and has never been outside Thailand before.

 How will Noy and Odd, coming from two different worlds, overcome all the challenges they meet?
+Will Odd’s mother accept Noy into the family?
 Will they manage to create a good life together?

 Sumalee and Kåre